How Search Engines Rank Pages

-Since content on your website is so important, it is important to invest the time into research and the creation of unique, well written service/product pages.
+Since the content on your website is the primary focus for search engines, it is important to invest the time into research and the creation of unique, well written service/product pages.
 In addition to that you need to pay a great deal of attention to small, but important details on your site.

 Google checks your website for other smaller pieces of information too.
 For years search engines have been recommending best practices to SEO professionals regarding how they index the information from websites and what we in our industry can do to help improve this process and thereby improve the search engine results.

 - Alt Tags